“I’m gonna make him an offer he can’t refuse.”

-States acted as well.
+States acted as well after the huge corporate-corruption scandals.
 Sarbanes-Oxley was the model for the California Nonprofit Integrity Act and similar laws and regulations by other jurisdictions focusing on the accuracy and transparency of financial statements and other reporting by nonprofit organizations.
-It was also a key factor in the move by think tanks and leading agencies within the philanthropy community like Independent Sector to develop “best practices” standards for nonprofits.
+These problems also spurred think tanks and leading agencies within the philanthropy community like Independent Sector to develop “best practices” standards for nonprofits.
 (These organizations consulted and cooperated with federal officials in developing the revised Form 990.)

-In addition to the ones already mentioned, charities may also want to consider adopting policies about gift acceptance, employment matters, social media, and volunteers.
+In addition to the written governance policies already mentioned, charities may also want to consider adopting policies about gift acceptance, employment matters, social media, and volunteers.
 For organizations with group tax exemptions, policies governing chapters or affiliates are a good idea.

 In future posts, we’ll take a more in-depth look at certain of these policy document suggestions.